dcmi/dctap-python/docs/about/index.rst

 The module passes input through to output unchanged, possibly with added warnings, with the following exceptions:

-- Element names (column headers) are normalized to lowercase without whitespace or punctuation (see section :ref:`design_elements_lowercased`).
+- Element names (column headers) are normalized to lowercase without whitespace or punctuation (see section :ref:`design_keywords_lowercased`).

 - Normalized elements not part of the DCTAP model are ignored (see section :ref:`design_elements_unknown_ignored`).